-One of the best things for making the website navigation easier are breadcrumbs.
+One of the best things for making website navigation easier is breadcrumbs.
 By “breadcrumbs” we don’t mean the sliced residue of dry bread, of course. 🙂

 The good thing about breadcrumbs is that every step of the path is clickable.
 So a user can easily get all the way back to the homepage.
 Something like in the image below: